 - VOLUNTEERS NEEDED for @VegfestUK #Bristol - email email@example.com to apply thanks! t.co/eEcoLe8zhu

 - Many large billboard posters for VegfestUK Bristol 2017 will be up at many spots in Bristol over the coming weeks... t.co/RDc3h0D6UP

 - Retro Shots are made by an eccentric, Willy Wonka kind of a guy and we are very excited that he will selling his... t.co/ohD8FOknuw

 Ex-Everton player, the world's first vegan top-flight footballer

-Neil Robinson is a legend - not only did he play for one of the world's greatest football teams Everton FC in the 70's (sharing a dressing room with the holy trinity of Kendall, Ball and Harvey, quite possibly the greatest club midfield ever to grace the top flight), but also even more incredible is the fact that Neil was the first ever footballer in the top flight to adopt a vegan diet - which he did in 1980
+Neil Robinson is a legend - not only did he play for one of the world's greatest football teams Everton FC in the 70's (sharing a dressing room with the holy trinity of Kendall, Ball and Harvey, quite possibly the greatest club midfield ever to grace the top flight), but also even more incredible is the fact that Neil was the first ever footballer in the top flight (possibly even throughout the whole of planet Earth) to adopt a vegan diet - which he did in 1980.

-Neil played and trained on a vegan diet for a number of years (having gone veggie aged 13) and was the first player to demonstrate that a vegan diet could be actually an aid to being a professional football player at the top level - he was always one of the fittest at all his clubs.
+Neil played and trained on a vegan diet for a number of years, and was the first player to demonstrate that a vegan diet could be actually an aid to being a professional football player at the top level - he was always one of the fittest at all his clubs.